 To start his day, Benjamin Chatambura inspects his 250 beehives scattered over a small plot - to make sure that no unwanted visitors - that is, thieves - have come overnight.

 "It gets me motivated," the 39-year-old soft-spoken beekeeper told DW as his children watch from a distance.
-After that, he checks to see if there any hives are ready for harvesting.
+After that, he checks to see if any hives are ready for harvesting.

 His kids are afraid of bees, but they like what they produce.
 "It is sweet and it pays their school fees," he said.